A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Related work

-As can be seen, event detection on Twitter is the task of discovering phenomena using the users' messages (tweets).
-Even without prior knowledge of the particular event we are looking for, we could automatically extract it.
+The event detection task is devoted to discovering phenomena using users' messages (tweets).
+This task can be performed even without prior knowledge of a particular event.
 For instance, Kanwar {\em et al.} in~\cite{Kanwar2016DiscoveringTwitter} classify a set of popular events into different categories with more than 5 million tweets and more than 14,000 users in 10 months.
 Liu {\em et al.} ~\cite{Liu2016DiscoveringMedia} make a step forward, trying to discover the core semantics from events in social media.
 Another example is presented by \cite{Roberts2017UsingEvaluation}, where Twitter's potential as a data source for analyzing urban green spaces is tackled.
+Twitter has also been used for detecting and verifying real-time news events.
+Liu {\em et al.} in~\cite{Liu2016ReutersTwitter} propose a system for detecting news events and assessing their veracity on Twitter.